Sydney-Informatics-Hub/Somatic-ShortV/README.md

       Check the job when it's complete by:

          nohup sh gatk4_pon_genomicsdbimport_check.sh /path/to/cohort.config 2> /dev/null &
+         cat nohup.out

 6. Create PoN per genomic interval.
 Here, hg38 gnomAD are used as a germline resource by default (`af-only-gnomad.hg38.vcf.gz` obtained from [GATK's Google Cloud Resource Bucket](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false).
 You may wish to change this by specifying the resource you wish to use in the `gatk4_cohort_pon_make_input.sh` file at `germline=`

        sh gatk4_cohort_pon_make_input.sh /path/to/cohort.config

     Adjust <project> and compute resource requests in `gatk4_cohort_pon_run_parallel.pbs`, then submit your job by:

        qsub gatk4_cohort_pon_run_parallel.pbs

+7. Check that each task for `gatk4_cohort_pont_run_parallel.pbs` ran successfully.
+This script checks that there is a non-empty VCF and TBI file for all genomic intervals that the job operated on and that there were no error messages in the log files.
+The script runs collects duration and memory used per task or genomic interval and then cleans up by gzip tar archiving log files.
+Run:

+       nohup sh gatk4_cohort_pon_check.sh ../samplesSet1andSet2.config 2> /dev/null &
+       cat nohup.out

-7. Gather and sort interval cohort PoN to a single VCFs into a single, multisample sorted and indexed PoN VCF by:
+8. Gather and sort interval cohort PoN to a single VCFs into a single, multisample sorted and indexed PoN VCF.
+First __edit the cohort=__ variable in the script, save, then submit your job:

        qsub gatk4_cohort_pon_gather_sort.pbs

+This is the last step for creating a panel of normals and you should now have the following outputs for your `samples.config` file:

+* `./samples_cohort_PoN/samplesSet1andSet2.sorted.pon.vcf.gz`
+* `samplesSet1andSet2.sorted.pon.vcf.gz.tbi`

 ## Variant calling with Mutect2